https://www.humantruth.info/romania.html

 ... | ||

-The countries with the best overall approach to public health, in terms of both public policy and individual lifestyle choices, are Monaco, The Maldives and Sri Lanka37.
+The countries with the best overall approach to public health, in terms of both public policy and individual lifestyle choices, are Monaco, Liechtenstein and The Isle of Man37.
 These countries are worth emulating.
-And, although often through no fault of the average citizen, the worst countries are S. Sudan, The Marshall Islands and Nigeria37.
+And, although often through no fault of the average citizen, the worst countries are S. Sudan, Angola and Nigeria37.

-The data sets used to calculate points for each country are its average life expectancy, its alcohol consumption rate, its fertility rate, its smoking rate, its suicide rate, its food aid and health contributions and WHO compliance, the prevalence of overweight adults, its adolescent birth rate and its immunizations take-up.
-The regions with the best average results per country are Scandinavia, Asia and The Mediterranean37, whereas the worst are Micronesia, Africa and Australasia37.
+21 datasets are used to calculate points for each country, including multiple decades of data on its average life expectancy, its alcohol consumption rate, its fertility rate, its smoking rate, its suicide rate, its food aid and health contributions and WHO compliance, the prevalence of overweight adults, its adolescent birth rate and its immunizations take-up.
+The regions with the best average results per country are Scandinavia, Europe and The Balkans37, whereas the worst are Africa, Micronesia and Melanesia37.

 For more, see: